serokell/blog-posts/existential-vs-universal-quantification/article.md

 # Universal and Existential Quantification in Haskell

-In logic, there are two common symbols: the universal quantifier and the existential quantifier.
+In logic, there are two common quantifiers: the universal quantifier and the existential quantifier.
 You might recognize them as $\forall$ (for all) and $\exists$ (there exists).

-The concepts these symbols stand for are relevant to Haskellers as well, since both universal and existential quantification is possible in Haskell.
+They are relevant to Haskellers as well, since both universal and existential quantification is possible in Haskell.

-In this article, we'll show how to explicitly write down both types of quantification.
-We'll cover extensions like `ExplicitForAll`, `ExistentialQuantification`, and `RankNTypes`.
+In this article, we'll cover both types of quantification.

+You'll learn how to:

+* Make universal quantification explicit with  `ExplicitForAll`.
+* Create a heterogeneous list with existential data types.
+* Use existentially quantified type variables to make instantiation happpen at the definition site.

 ## Universal quantification